Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to find out about The Gym and its staff.
-        2. As a First Time Visitor, I want to find out what services The Gym provides.
+        2. As a First Time Visitor, I want to find out what services and/or classes The Gym provides.
         3. As a First Time Visitor, I want to find out what memberships are on offer and their associated costs if I so desire to join.
         4. As a First Time Visitor, I want to find out how to contact The Gym if I have any queries or concerns so that they may be answered.